paketo-buildpacks/liberty/README.md

   dependencies = ["distributedMap-1.0"]
 ```

-Using this feature description, the Open Liberty buildpack will look for the feature JAR in the volume mounted on
+Using this feature description, the Liberty buildpack will look for the feature JAR in the volume mounted on
 `/features` at the path `features/cache.dummy_1.0.0.jar`.
 The buildpack also assumes that the feature manifest file will
 be at the path `features/cache.dummy_1.0.0.mf`.